JasperHo1228/Customer-Account-Managment/README.md

 <p align="center"><img width="1154" alt="result" src="https://user-images.githubusercontent.com/49902173/232634497-4bcba2e5-104d-4791-b3f9-488e0ddd6122.png"></p>

 6.Pagination: It will only show if there are more than 1 page.
-When there are more than 5 page, it will only show 5 pages each time in the pagination.
+When there are more than 5 pages, it will only show 5 pages each time in the pagination.

 More photo have been stored in the repository.